kurianvarkey/task-manager/README.md

 - Implement authentication and authorization
 - Implement pagination and filtering
 - Implement optimistic locking for better concurrency using version field
-- Implement eager loading for better performance
+- Implement eager loading to avoid N+1 problem
 - Soft delete & restore for tasks
 - Audit logs for task with elloquent events